 All of that being said, I know many people will still want to get their damned “six pack”.
 And having achieved that goal more than once myself (and having helped others achieve it as well) I understand the quest.
 If you really want to “get ripped” be prepared for the following:

-What you eat is more important than any workout.
 So many people seek the “killer workout”.
 And that is such bullsh#t.
 The killer of body fat resides in your diet.
 It would be great if 30 minutes of exercise effort could erase 23 and a half hours of nutritional debauchery but it just doesn’t work that way.
 Six pack abs are built with your fork, not your damned workouts.

-Be prepared to get light as hell.
 Especially if you have never achieved the coveted six pack abs, be prepared to get much lighter than you expect.
 My personal “walk around” weight is between 160 – 165 lbs.
-And I need to drop down to the mid 140′s to have a six pack.
+And I need to drop down to the mid 140’s to have a six pack.

-Nearly any exercise protocol will work.
 My personal preference is to focus on strength training, even when trying to get lean.
 I like to supplement strength training with high intensity interval or circuit training.
 I rarely do (or recommend) any direct abdominal training.
 I feel long slow cardio is unnecessary but if you enjoy it, then it can be worked into a successful fat loss program.
 What I’m saying is that nearly any exercise protocol can work to get you lean as long as your diet is dialed in.
 Sure some protocols may work better than others, but I’m skeptical as to just how much better one is over the other for the express purpose of getting lean.

-So what does it all mean?
 It means that if you have the itch then scratch it.
 Just don’t expect that successful scratch to make any monumental difference in your life in and of itself.
 Six pack abs will not cure what ails you, but acquiring them might provide you with tools that can transfer to other more worthy areas of your life.
 And I suppose that’s why I can still produce guides and programs that help people achieve their six pack goals with some semblance of peace of mind.